TheNumbat/thenumbat.github.io/cmu.md

 **Notes:** The freshman advisor wouldn't let me register for graphics without the pre-requisite (15-213), even with instructor permission, but I got into it anyway by talking to the assistant dean (Tom).
 Moving into an apartment was great.

 ## Spring 2020
-- ☆ TA: 15-462 - Computer Graphics,
+- ☆ TA: 15-462 - Computer Graphics
     - See General Advice regarding TAing (TLDR: you should try it).
     - Working with students at OH can be fun, although it can be very hard to pinpoint issues in their code.
     - Over winter break I started working on re-writing the course codebase to be much cleaner, faster, and less confusing.
 I hope to deploy it fall 2020.
 Support for this project has been very encouraging, and being able to have this much influence over the course is surprising.
 - ☆ 15-259: Probability and Computing
     - Very well run, in-depth, and fast-paced.
 Highly recommended over the other probability options unless you want pure math, in which case you should take 21-325 or a measure theory course.
     - Includes CS applications of probability such as randomized algorithms, performance modeling, and Markov chains, which are all relevant to many areas of CS.
-    - Mor is great; she is experienced, enthusiastic, and cares about student success.
+    - Mor is great.
+She is experienced, enthusiastic, and cares about student success.
     - Moderate workload: one problem set every week.
 Exams are pretty easy.
 - ☆ 15-458: Discrete Differential Geometry
     - More of a math class than a CS class, but the CS portion (implementing results &amp; algorithms on real meshes) makes results tangible and very rewarding.